DaveKaretnyk/parsing-utils2/README.md

 information in the readme.txt in the directory.

 #### check-python-27-manual
-Program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any detected errors.
+Java program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any detected errors.

 The grammar was developed by taking the 3.3 grammar from Kiers as starting point.
 Then diffing the official Python 2.7 grammar specification against the 3.3 specification to figure out what changes